strukturart/wikipedia-search/README.md

 ## How to use

 - Soft-Left new search
 - Enter submit your search
 - Search-result-list: navigation with the cursor up/down and enter to select the article
 - Article: Backspace to come back to the search-result-list
-- You can use special search filters if you are in input field with the / call
+- You can use special search filters if you are in input field with /
+- /random to start an random search
+- /geo to search article close to you

 ## To do

-- all languages
-- autocomplete
+- geo search

 ## Dependencies